 The Null Vector Sum

 The Null Vector Sum occurs when your team members are working in opposite directions.
-Here’s a visual inspired by Dharmesh and Rand on how this works:

 The Sub-Optimal Vector Sum